 The Highland is a disease resistant breed.
 Long lashes and forelocks shield their eyes from flying insects, and as a result, the blight of many an Australian farmer, pinkeye and cancer eye are less common.
 Highlands do not stress easily, so stress-related diseases occur with less frequency.
 Other bovine diseases affect the Highland less, due to the advantage of the genetic purity they have achieved.

 The business end of any beef animal is the amount and quality of the beef it produces.
 Today's market is demanding premium meat, yet leaner and lower in cholesterol.
 The Highland carcass is ideally suited to meet this challenge.
-Highland beef is meat that is lean, yet well marbled and flavoursome, with little wasteful top layer fat (the Highland is insulated by long hair rather than a thick layer of fat).
+Highland beef is meat that is lean, yet well-marbled and flavoursome, with little wasteful top layer fat (the Highland is insulated by long hair rather than a thick layer of fat).
 For many years Highland and Highland crosses have quietly achieved higher than average scores in many carcase competitions around Australia.
-In the British Isles, Highland beef is recognized as the finest available and fetches premium prices, and this reputation is spreading as more and more beef producers utilise the advantages of this age-old breed.
+In the British Isles, Highland beef is recognised as the finest available and fetches premium prices, and this reputation is spreading as more and more beef producers utilise the advantages of this age-old breed.

 Highland bulls are used as terminal sires over dairy and first-time beef heifers as the cross-bred calves thrive from the hybrid vigour produced.
 Calves from Highland bulls are generally of a smaller birth weight, which is then counter-balanced by quick growth and finishing off.